Gilah Leder: Career

-She started her career teaching math at a high school in Melbourne.
+She started her career teaching maths at a high school in Melbourne.
 Later she was offered a position at Melbourne Secondary Teachers College.

 After having given birth to her 2 children, she completed her PhD and a doctorate at Monash University.
 Later she was appointed as a lecturer in the Faculty of Education at Monash University.

 In 1990 she edited and published a journal Mathematics and Gender together with Elizabeth Fennema.

 In 1993 she was named Monash's University 'Supervisor of the Year' for her talent in supervising postgraduate students.

 In 1994 she was appointed a professor of Education at La Trobe University.

 In 2010 she was honoured by the International Commission on Mathematical Instruction for her achievements in mathematics education, research and development.

 She was elected a Fellow of the Academy of the Social Sciences in Australia in 2001.
 She is past President and life member of the Mathematics Research Group of Australasia and of the International group of Psychology of Mathematics Education.

 Leder was made a Member of the Order of Australia (AM) in the 2019 Queen's Birthday Honours in recognition of her "significant service to higher education, and to the Jewish community of Victoria".